 CERTIFICATE: ASOF Digital Video Certificate Program core class

 PREREQUISITES: Digital Filmmaking (for adults) or equivalent filmmaking experience.
+Students must be at least 16 years old to take this class.

 This course and all ASoF courses are certified with the Texas Education Agency (TEA) to provide Continue Professional Educational (CPE) credits.